creationix/howtonode.org/articles/streams-explained.markdown

 At dinner tonight, I was discussing that I've been thinking about streams and how to simplify them in JavaScript.
 My 7-year-old perked up and asked me:

-> Daddy, what is a stream?
+> Daddy, what's a stream?

 I explained that a stream is like a line of water along the ground.
 If you dig a trench on a hill and fill up the high end using a water hose the water will run down the hill along the trench.
 This is one of his favorite hobbies in the back yard, so he understood completely.
 I explained that when new water is added to the top, it eventually makes its way to the bottom of the stream.
 The end where water comes from is called the **upstream** and the other end is the **downstream**.
 Gravity pulls water down.